 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the S Typ 006 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the S Typ 006 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007, while the S Typ 007 was followed by the Leica S3.
+Both the S Typ 006 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The S Typ 006 was replaced by the Leica S Typ 007, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.